 July 18, 2018 - Clayton County Extension is now accepting applications to participate in the 2019 Master Gardener Extension Volunteer training program.
 The deadline for applying is Wednesday, October 31, 2018.
 Apply today!

 Clayton County UGA Extension

-What does a Master Gardener Extension Volunteer (MGEV) do?
+What is the Master Gardener Extension Volunteer (MGEV) Program?

 The MGEV program is an educational community outreach service program directed by the University of Georgia and county Extension offices.
 Just as Cooperative Extension helps extend the educational mission of UGA, Master Gardener Extension Volunteers help extend the educational mission of Cooperative Extension to homeowners, gardeners, and the community in each participating county.

 How can I become a Master Gardener Extension Volunteer?

 Interested Clayton County residents may obtain an application for the 2019 training program on our website, ugaextension.org/Clayton, or by calling 770-473-5434.
 The cost for the program is $120.00.
 A few partial scholarships are available for qualified applicants with a financial need.
 Completed applications and payment for the program are due by Wednesday, October 31, 2018.
 Clayton County Extension personnel and Clayton County MGEV leaders may invite applicants for an interview.

 Where and when will Clayton County Master Gardener Extension Volunteer training take place?

 In 2019, Clayton County will join with Henry County and Spalding County for our training program.
 Classes will be held from January 07 - March 25, 2019, on Mondays from 9 a.m. – 4 p.m., on a rotating basis at the Extension offices in Henry County and Spalding County.

 What do MGEVs do?